Lessons Learned Building in Next.js

 Next Post in this Series

 Hey everyone!
-If you liked what you read here and want to learn more with me, check out my new book on Elixir and Phoenix web development:
+If you liked what you read here and want to learn more with me, check out my new book on using the latest version of Create React App:

 I’m really excited to finally be bringing this project to the world!
 It’s written in the same style as my other tutorials where we will be building the scaffold of a full project from start to finish, even covering some of the trickier topics like file uploads, Twitter/Google OAuth logins, and APIs!